jacksun007/evfs-linux/README.md

 Clone the repository with the following command:

-`git clone --single-branch --branch main git@github.com:jacksun007/evfs-linux.git`
+`git clone --depth 1 --single-branch --branch main git@github.com:jacksun007/evfs-linux.git`

 The above will make sure you only clone our active branch.
 Otherwise it may take a very long time cloning the entire history of Linux.